hasnain2808/transfer-learning-conv-ai/README.md

 Or run the docker file it will do everything for you

 and then go to the [your ip]:5001 to see the gui chatbot

+Example conversation

+USER: hi

+BOT: hello how are you doing?

+USER: I am great how are you

+BOT: I’m doing well.
+I’m listening to music.

+USER: which music do you like

+BOT: I love all music.
+I love all music.

+USER: I like countryside

+BOT: I am in the united states

+USER: in Texas?

+BOT: I’m in Texas

+USER: that's great

+BOT: I’m also in Canada

+USER: how can you be in two places?

+BOT: I’m in Canada, how about you?

+USER: I am in japan

+BOT: that is awesome! my parents are from japan

+USER: ohh where in japan?

+BOT: I’m from the united states.

+USER: your parents?

+BOT: my mom and dad are from japan